h8ya/Los-Altos-Hackathon-2023/README.md

 ## USAGE GUIDE:

+In the interface, when inputting the Twilio Number, remove the +

 run exe file = will open up interface & keyboard detection program running in the background.

 alt + shift + 11231231234 + enter = to call Target Number.
 Target Number in this example is 11231231234.